Skip navigation.

 Councilmember Lanai (Maui County) (nonpartisan office)

-Incumbent Sol P. Kaho'ohalahala is running for Maui mayor instead
+Incumbent Sol P. Kaho'ohalahala ran for Maui mayor instead and lost.

 Riki Hokama (NS)